 This could be difficult if your customer support staff often gets emails from the general public.
-Spam filters, however, should aid in removing malicious messages.
+Using spam filters and checking spam scores beforehand should help with malicious messages.
 Your team should take the following actions to reduce the risk posed by internal emails:

 - Rather than responding, move ahead: Even if the sender is someone you usually trust, if an email seems to be a fake message, you should pass it back to them for confirmation rather than replying.